A test for catecholamines measures the

 pressure, breathing rate, muscle strength, and mental alertness.
 They also

-lower the amount of blood going to the skin and increase blood going to the
+lower the amount of blood going to the skin and intestines and increase blood going to the

 major organs, such as the brain, heart, and kidneys.